michelhilg/data-engineering-tlc-data/4_Future_Steps.md

 # Future Steps

-In this markdown, I will present some extra ideas regarding future tasks to perform on the TLC Trip Record Data datasets.
+In this markdown, we will present some extra ideas regarding future tasks to perform on the TLC Trip Record Data datasets.

 ## 1. Weather Conditions